zegami/zegami-cli/README.md

         - a/directory/path
 # Unique identifier of the collection
 collection_id: 5ad3a99b75f3b30001732f36
-# Unique identifier of the collection data set
+# Unique identifier of the collection data set (get this from dataset_id)
 dataset_id: 5ad3a99b75f3b30001732f36
 # Name of the column in the dataset that contains the image name
 dataset_column: image_name